HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Introduction

 Motivated by these insights, we propose a novel Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate (HCP-MAD) system, which harnesses heterogeneous consensus enabling adaptively progressive reasoning.
 The Heterogeneous Consensus Verification(HCV) component generates responses from two independent heterogeneous agents, subsequently evaluating the consistency of their answers.
 Upon reaching consensus, the system is designed to terminate early, thereby avoiding unnecessary token costs.
 If consensus is not achieved, HCP-MAD retains the initial reasoning traces and transitions to the debate stage.
 We propose the Heterogeneous Pair-Agent Debate (HPAD) to allow agents to critique each other's reasoning.
 The debate is iteratively guided by an adaptive stopping criterion, including reaching consensus, hitting a predefined maximum number of rounds, or detecting abnormal answer generation.
 If HPAD fails to produce a consensus, HCP-MAD escalates to Escalated Collective Voting (ECT), enlisting many additional agents to aggregate their independent judgments through weighted voting for generating a final answer.

-Extensive evaluation on six benchmarks proves the effectiveness of the proposed HCP-MAD in terms of accuracy and token consumption, as shown in Figure~\ref{fig:1}.
-Moreover, our contributions can be summarized as: 1) We propose an efficient Heterogeneous Consensus-Driven Progressive Multi-Agent Debate (HCP-MAD) for leveraging consensus consistency as a dynamic signal to facilitate progressive reasoning.
-2) We argue that the Heterogeneous Pair-Agent Debate mechanism can efficiently achieve consensus using a lightweight pair of heterogeneous agents for reducing token consumption.
+As shown in Figure~\ref{fig:1}, extensive evaluation on six benchmarks proves the effectiveness of the proposed HCP-MAD in terms of accuracy and token consumption Our contributions can be summarized as: 1) We argue that the Heterogeneous Pair-Agent Debate mechanism can efficiently achieve consensus using a lightweight pair of heterogeneous agents for reducing token consumption.
+2) We propose an efficient Heterogeneous Consensus-Driven Progressive Multi-Agent Debate (HCP-MAD) for leveraging consensus consistency as a dynamic signal to facilitate progressive reasoning.